glouw/paperview/README.md

     ./paperview FOLDER SPEED

 A lower SPEED number will result in a faster frame rate.
-Only BITMAP files are supported.
+Only bitmap files are supported.
-Creating your own bitmap folders from gifs requires imagemagick to be installed:
+Creating your own bitmap folders from gifs requires imagemagick.
+For example, creating a castle folder from castle.gif which you downloaded:

+    mkdir castle
+    mv castle.gif castle
+    cd castle
-    convert -coalesce your.gif out.bmp
+    convert -coalesce castle.gif out.bmp

 ## Performance